ldeo-glaciology/glaciology-intro-book/src/sections/ice_flow/other-ice-flow-models.md

-# Other ice flow models
+# Two other ice flow models

-So far in this chapter we started from the full stokes stress balance equations and used the shallow ice approximation (SIA) to derive the simplest widely-used ie sheet model.
+So far in this chapter we started from the full stokes stress balance equations and applied the shallow ice approximation (SIA) to derive the simplest widely-used ie sheet model.

 Below we describe the derivation of two other commonly used ice-flow models the 'higher-order' Blatter-Pattyn (BP) model, and the shallow shelf approximation (SSA) model.

 ## Full stokes to BP
-The Blatter-Pattyn model is considered higher-order than the SIA and SSA because it retains more of the terms in the stress balance equations that those models.
-The following comes from the [documentation of the Community Ie Sheet model](https://cism.github.io/data/cism_documentation_v2_1.pdf).
+The Blatter-Pattyn (BP) model is considered higher-order than the SIA and SSA because it retains more of the terms in the stress balance equations that those models.
+The following derivation of the BP model comes from the [documentation of the Community Ie Sheet model](https://cism.github.io/data/cism_documentation_v2_1.pdf).

 Starting with the stokes equations
 $$